German torpedo boat T1: Construction and career

 T1 ran aground off Kristiansand on 22 January 1941 and temporary repairs were made at the shipyard in Horten; the ship was ordered to proceed for permanent repairs at Warnemünde once one engine could be operated, but the repairs were actually made in Gotenhafen and lasted until July.
 She was reduced to reserve on 15 August that lasted through June 1942.
 That month, she was recommissioned and assigned to the Torpedo School.
 In November 1943 the boat began a long refit that lasted through March 1944.
-In April 1944, the four oldest of the sisters were assigned to a training unit as they lacked radar and a reinforced anti-aircraft armament.
+In April 1944, the four oldest of the sisters, including T1, were assigned to a training unit as they lacked radar and a reinforced anti-aircraft armament.
 This arrangement did not last long as the German situation in the east deteriorated and they began convoy escort duties throughout the Baltic a few months later.
 As of 14 August the 2nd Torpedo Boat Flotilla consisted of nine Type 35s, including T1.
 She was damaged by an attack by Soviet aircraft while docked in Libau, Latvia, on 9 October.
 The ship escorted the heavy cruiser Prinz Eugen as the latter ship supported a German counterattack against advancing Soviet forces near Cranz, East Prussia, on 29–30 January 1945.
 T1 was refitting in Kiel as of March and sank after being hit by two or three bombs during a Royal Air Force attack on Kiel on the night of 9 April with the loss of nine crewmen.
 Her wreck was demolished on 20 May 1946.